awsdocs/amazon-redshift-developer-guide/doc_source/r_TIMEOFDAY_function.md

 ## Examples<a name="r_TIMEOFDAY_function-examples"></a>

-Return the current date and time by using the TIMEOFDAY function:
+The following example returns the current date and time by using the TIMEOFDAY function\.

 ```
 select timeofday();